Kathy Jacoby, Regional Executive Director

 Kathy is the Executive Director of Horizons Greater Philadelphia, working to expand the Horizons Network of learning programs in the Philadelphia area.
 She formerly served as the Executive Director of Horizons at the Episcopal Academy overseeing the fundraising, administration, and program development for a growing site.
 Kathy has prior experience in banking, investor communications, and fundraising.
 She graduated from Franklin & Marshall College with a B.A. in Government with a Business Concentration.
 Kathy is a lifelong resident of the Philadelphia area.

-Malia Neal, Executive Director
+Malia Gilbert, Executive Director

 Horizons at Greene Street Friends School